kirillgoncharov96/Portfolio_project_2/README.md

 # Install all dependencies
 npm i

-# Downgrade to Node.js v16 to fix the bug or
+# Downgrade to Node.js v16 to fix the bug or enable legacy OpenSSL provider:
-# Enable legacy OpenSSL provider.
 On Unix-like (Linux, macOS, Git bash, etc.):

 export NODE_OPTIONS=--openssl-legacy-provider